 Cons of Electric Compressors:

 - Power Hungry: Single-phase electric compressors use a fair amount of power and usually require a generator that has a minimum of 5-6kw.
 For most liveaboard boats, the current generator will be sufficient.
 However, always check specifications before making a purchase.
 As an example, a 220-volt electric compressor running off of a 7kw generator requires all other power sources on the boat to be shut off while starting up.
-After the initial startup, you’ll be able to slowly turn things on such as the watermaker or a couple of air conditioners, but you’ll be limited to what you can use.
+After the initial startup, you can slowly turn things on such as the watermaker or a couple of air conditioners, but the power supply limits what you can use.

 - Not Portable: Electric compressors are stationary, and normally installed in the engine room.
 They do not require significant servicing or maintenance, though, so portability shouldn’t be an issue.